mielwyn/hackgt8/README.md

 ### other solutions attempted / ruled out

-1. using SNMP to get a router's ARP table instead of actively scanning for packets and trying to isolate unique users (which would require less hardware etc)
+- using SNMP to get a router's ARP table instead of actively scanning for packets and trying to isolate unique users (which would require less hardware etc)
-2. Bluetooth LE
+- Bluetooth LE

-## mo
+## more features / roadmap

+- actually store (hashed?) mac addresses / track users over time
+- get data collected over a longer period of time to look for trends
+- make graphs & heatmaps so the website is nicer and more informative

 ## Setup
 ### Main computer setup